 About Joseph Wasserkrug

 Joseph “Joe” Wasserkrug, an associate with Meland Russin & Budwick, focuses his practice on commercial litigation.
-Prior to joining the firm, Mr. Wasserkrug served as an Assistant State Attorney in Miami-Dade County.
+Prior to joining the firm, Joe served as an Assistant State Attorney in Miami-Dade County.
 He has tried several jury and bench trials and has experience conducting evidentiary hearings and authoring appellate briefs.
-As a prosecutor, Mr. Wasserkrug successfully argued several motions where constitutional and evidentiary questions of first impression in Florida were at issue.
+As a prosecutor, he successfully argued several motions where constitutional and evidentiary questions of first impression in Florida were at issue.

 - University of Miami School of Law, J.D., 2014, magna cum laude